iandorsey00/geodata/README.md

 * Make the `data_type` argument optional for superlatives and antisuperlatives.
 * Support dumping all data to a CSV file.
 * Write more technical documentation.

-## Known issues

-* The program is currently a bit slow.
-This is because the size of `default.geodata` (the binary file dumped by pickle) has become very large since grouping by counties began to be supported.